Twrigh18/Purchasing-Portfolio-SQL/README.md

 <img width="1175" alt="Total Number of all requisitions over $25,000" src="https://github.com/user-attachments/assets/e304b72f-feec-4c5d-aa4e-5f536bd09760">

 All Departments submitted **16,452** requisitions that were over $25,000.
 Do not let the small number fool you.
 These orders require more documentation, so these require us to wait for the department to reach back out for the required documentation.
-These even take longer if the requisitions use federal funding.
-These take longer to do.
+Purchases that are over $25,000 have public bidding requirements.
+They require multiple quotes to determine the price is fair and reasonable.
+We want departments to get one or more quotes from different suppliers for the same good/service they are purchasing and compare them and for them to choose the lowest cost supplier.
+When a department wants to go with a higher cost supplier or they are unable to obtain another quote, they fill out a form explaining why they choose the supplier.
+That is how departments meet bidding requirements.

 ## What Is the Total Amount of All Requisitions Over $25,000 ?